NotePlan/plugins/jgclark.Reviews/README.md

 Context: <%- prompt('context') %>
 ```

-## "/complete project" command
+## "complete project" command
-This adds a `@completed(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
+This adds a `@completed(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), <!-- ??? --> and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

-## "/cancel project" command
+## "cancel project" command
-This adds a `@cancelled(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
+This adds a `@cancelled(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), <!-- ??? --> and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

-## "/pause project toggle" command
+## "pause project toggle" command
 This is a toggle that adds or removes a `#paused` tag to the metadata line of the open project note.
 When paused it stops the note being offered with '/next review'.
 However, it keeps showing it in the review list, so you don't forget about it entirely.

 ## Configuration
 These commands require configuration, which is done by clicking the gear button on the 'Summaries' line in the Plugin Preferences panel.

+## Running from x-callback calls
+Most of these commands can be run from an x-callback call:

+`noteplan://x-callback-url/runPlugin?pluginID=jgclark.Reviews&command=project%20lists`

+The `command` parameter is the command name, but needs to be 'percent encoded' (i.e. with any spaces changed to `%20`).

+If you wish to override your current settings for this call, add `&arg0=` followed by a URL encoded version of keys and values e.g. `arg0=displayDates%3Dtrue%2CdisplayProgress%3Dfalse%2CdisplayGroupedByFolder%3Dfalse`.

+The name of the settings are taken from the `key`s from the plugin's `plugin.json` file, which are mostly the names shown in the settings dialog without spaces.

 ## Thanks
 Thanks to George Crump and 'John1' for their suggestions and beta testing.